azureeeeeeeeeeee/book-store/README.md

 * Cleaning the backend code
 * Adding Google OAuth Authorization
 * Create a constraint for a certain user profile's role
+* Fixing the mock transaction system to be able to handle more than 1 transaction